Firefighters respond to overnight house fire on Bay St.

 According to officials, the fire was caused by combustibles placed to close to a barbecue pit.
 When fire crews arrived on scene, the fire had gone up the exterior wall of the house and into the attic above the kitchen.

-Occupants o the house knocked over the barbecue pit that fill into a gas can causing the fire to spread to other combustibles near the house.
+Occupants of the house knocked over the barbecue pit that fill into a gas can causing the fire to spread to other combustibles near the house.

 No one was injured in the fire.